-This function will EC-DSA sign the message digest stored in the buffer in of length inlen octets.
-The signature will be stored in the out buffer of length outlen.
-The function requires a properly seeded PRNG and the ECC key provided must be a private key.
+This function will EC-DSA sign the message digest stored in the array pointed to by in of length inlen octets.
+The signature will be stored in the array pointed to by out of length outlen octets.
+The function requires a properly seeded PRNG, and the ECC key provided must be a private key.